jovanovicm/doug/README.md

   - Ex.
 "You captured my rook" when capturing a pawn
 - More context for commentary for moves classified as 'mistake' and 'blunder'
 - Adjusting humour to be less cringey
+- Commentary for checkmates
+- Commentary when transitioning between games
+  - Ex.
+"You won't win this time", etc.
+- Ability to start in the middle of a game with commentary